 Maybe you are a Zen Master and can approach each moment as unique, but I found the easiest path to escape “normalizing” is exploring a variety of new aviation experiences.
 Humans adapt readily to each new environment and we stereotype internally without knowing it as part of our predictive perception.
 After a very short time, the scary edges and unusual procedures neurologically disappear and we get “comfortable” – even in the strangest environments – through normalizing.
 This process is a huge problem for safety because any pilot can subliminally adopt unsafe procedures through “drift” in everyday operations.
 Anything we do repeatedly becomes the “new normal.“

 Exploring other aviation environments – and especially seeking instructional oversight and guidance with a creative professional – is necessary to gain perspective on our previously comfortable groove.
 We all need a shot of insight and excitement from time to time.
 I would encourage you to seek out and try some different flying.
 This experience will pay you back with new insights and skills that improve our skills and outlook.
 You will come back with a new perspective and fresh appreciation for your “normal” experience.
-Fly safely (and often!)
+Fly safely out there (and often!)